rdinch/MathResourceStudio-Help/docs/activities/Advanced Number Operations/advanced-multiplication---selected-multipliers.md

 NOTE: Examples - If you have a number like 256

-Â· select 1 decimal place, the number will become 25.6
+· select 1 decimal place, the number will become 25.6

-Â· select 2 decimal places and the number will become 2.56
+· select 2 decimal places and the number will become 2.56

-Â· select 4 decimal places and the number will become 0.0256
+· select 4 decimal places and the number will become 0.0256

 Round the values